Browse Definitions :

 • "Attention Is All You Need."
 This paper introduced the transformer architecture, which became a new standard in AI systems using NLP.

-• "DALL-E: Creating Images from Text."
-This paper was the basis of DALL-E, an AI that generates images from natural language output.
+• "Dall-E: Creating Images From Text."
+This paper was the basis of Dall-E, an AI system that generates images from natural language input.

 Dig Deeper on Artificial intelligence